Wednesday, April 29, 2026

 Rather than steady growth, the record reflects volatility and limited long-term stability.

-A closer look at program spending relative to revenue and executive compensation shows the following:
+A closer look at program spending relative to expenses and executive compensation highlights the imbalance in earlier years.

-In 2020, executive compensation was nearly 19 times greater than program spending, and only 3.9% of revenue was directed toward mission-related activities.
+In 2020, executive compensation was nearly 19 times greater than program spending, and only 3.9% of total expenses were directed toward mission-related activities.

 The Foundation’s fundraising efforts generated significant gross revenue—sometimes exceeding $100,000 annually.